Skip to main content

 $600 billion advised

 Cambridge Associates advises on $600 billion across advisory and discretionary mandates, with roots going back to 1973 and a client base anchored by endowments and foundations.
 The firm offers three models: full discretionary OCIO, non-discretionary advisory, and asset-class-specific mandates spanning PE, hedge funds, real assets, private credit, co-investments, and secondaries.
 About 300 senior investment professionals staff the platform, averaging 18 years of experience, and the firm holds a 95 percent annual client retention rate.
 Cambridge's proprietary private investment benchmarks are an industry standard, and its alternatives research is among the deepest in the consulting world.
+In March 2026, Cambridge Associates partnered with S&P Global and Mercer to launch new private markets performance datasets covering private credit and real assets.

 Focus